KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-EarthquakeMonitor by rcollie](https://github.com/rcollie/MMM-EarthquakeMonitor)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: Found `XMLHttpRequest` in file `MMM-EarthquakeMonitor.js`: Replace it with built-in fetch.
+3. Recommendation: Found `XMLHttpRequest` in file `MMM-EarthquakeMonitor.js`: Replace it with built-in fetch.
-3. Recommendation: Found `new Date()` in file `MMM-EarthquakeMonitor.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+4. Recommendation: Found `new Date()` in file `MMM-EarthquakeMonitor.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+5. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Ecobee by parnic](https://github.com/parnic/MMM-Ecobee)